scalabli/sashay/README.md

 ### Introduction
-> Sashay is an automatic installer for useful Linux based tools.
+> Sashay is an all in one automatic installer for useful Linux based tools.

 <br>
 <p align="center">